JasonBenn/bootstrap-drafter/README.md

 }
 ```

 To use, enter `draft name-of-app`.
+Remember to active LiveReload afterwards.